From business matters to personal legal issues.

 Physical custody determines where the child lives.
 There are three variations: sole custody, split custody, and joint custody, with joint custody being the most common.

-Whether the issue is physical or legal, South Carolina family courts seem to have become more reluctant to grant sole custody.
 The goal typically is for both parents to be involved in the child’s life.
 Only if a court finds that sole custody is in the child’s best interest (the standard for all child custody decisions) will custody be granted to only one parent.

 It is rare for a family court judge to completely deny visitation as long as there are assurances the child will be safe.
 Courts generally allow families latitude, however, in developing visitation schedules that work for the child.
-It could be visitation every other weekend, an alternating week schedule or anything in between.